alfredodiaz53/big-bang/docs/guides/renovate/package-configuration.md

 You can optionally capture `<currentDigest>` as the SHA256 digest for an image if you want renovate to replace this value.

 To capture a group, you simply use [regex named groups](https://www.regular-expressions.info/refext.html).
-If you cannot capture the group in regex, you can use a `template` to hard code the value.
-Here is an example with both capturing and a template:

 See [Renovate Configuration](https://docs.renovatebot.com/configuration-options/#regexmanagers) for more details.